brillout/goldpage/docs/readme.template.md

 - [/examples/redux](/examples/redux)
 - [/examples/styled-components](/examples/styled-components)

-!INLINE ./snippets/section-footer.md #readme --hide-source-path
+!INLINE ./snippets/section-footer.md #readme

 ## !VAR RENDER_WHEN

+Goldpage allows you to fully control when and how your pages are rendered.

+This section is about when your pages are rendered.

+Modern view libraries, such as React or Vue, allow ...
+All kinds of app (SPA, SSR, static website, etc.)

+There are three page configs that are at the core of Goldpage's unique ability to generate any app type.
+Set `renderToDom: true` and `renderToHtml: false` to your page configs and you get an SPA (more precisely, a MPA).
+Set `renderToDom: true` and `renderToHtml: true` to your page configs and you get a SSR app.
+So one and so forth.
+And the best
+is that you can mix: one page can be an SPA and another page can be a SSR page.

-`renderToDom` - Whether the page is rendered to the DOM (in the browser)
+`renderToDom` - If set to true, your page is rendered in the browser (to the DOM).

-`renderToHtml` - Whether the page is rendered to HTML (on Node.js)
+`renderToHtml` - If set to true, your page is rendered on Node.js (to HTML).

-`renderHtmlAtBuildTime` - Whether the page is rendered to HTML at request-time or at build-time.
+`renderHtmlAtBuildTime` - Whether your page is rendered to HTML at request-time or at build-time.

-We now discuss the different combination of
+We now discuss the different combination and when to use what.

+> NOTE: You do NOT need to know this section before starting to create your app.
+> We recommend you to start writing your first prototype and come back to this section only once you start asking yourself following questions:
+> - SEO and Google ranking are important to me - how can I get the best SEO result?
+> - Mobile users are important to me - how can I achieve great mobile performance?
+> -
+> The nice thing about Goldpage is that it allows you to easily change app type at any type &mdash;
+> don't worry about choosing the right app type and just start writing code.

 ###### `renderToDom: true` & `renderToHtml: false`

+This is Goldpage's default setting.

 ###### `renderToDom: true` & `renderToHtml: true`